p0ubelle/Empyrean/README.md

 # Empyrean

-Empyrean is a project created using HTML, CSS, JavaScript, React.js, and Tauri.
+Empyrean is a project created using HTML, CSS, JavaScript, Rust.
+Using React.js, and Tauri.

 ![Empyrean Screenshot](src/assets/example/screenshot.png)